psykube/psykube/README.md

 | [Getting Started](#getting-started)
 | [Commands](#commands)

 ---

 # What is Psykube?
 Kubernetes is a powerful system, but it comes with its own learning curve.
 To deploy a single application you have to come familiar with a set of concepts.
 For example a single hello world application may be comprised of a `Deployment`, `Service`, and `Ingress` manifest file.
 Psykube aims to make that simpler by unifying your applications configuration into a single file.

-For the above example you may expect something like this in the `.psykube.yml` file and compare to what you would need to write in raw kubernets manifests to do the same thing:
+For the above example you may expect something like this in the `.psykube.yml` file.

 ###### psykube.yml